davcheng/ML_Notes/README.md

 ## One MBAs quest to learn Machine Learning like his (startup) life depends on it.
-The barrier to entry for getting into ML is pretty steep, and not because it's tough, but because a lot of the resources are jargon-heavy and throw in complex formulas to scare non-nerds away.
+The barrier to entry for getting into ML is pretty steep, and not because it's tough, but because a lot of the resources are jargon-heavy and throw in complex formulas to intimidate.
 This is an attempt to try and simplify everything I've learned - and am continuing to learn - around ML, neural networks, deep learning, etc.

 # What is Machine Learning vs. What isn't Machine learning
 ![alt text](https://imgs.xkcd.com/comics/machine_learning.png)
-"In ML you use data to train a model.
-That model will be used to make predictions on unseen data."
+>"In machine learning you use data to train a model.
+That model will be used to make predictions on unseen data." - someone on Quora

 Machine learning, at its core, is learning to predict an outcome based on a set of examples.
 For instance, if you are trying to figure out if a picture is "pizza" or "not".
 You could look through a bunch of pictures of "pizza" and a bunch of pictures of "not pizza", and slowly [or in machine learning speak, after "training"], you would figure out how to tell the difference.
-Just like how a child (or an individual who has never seen or heard of the concept of pizza), the model would (at some point) start to identify patterns, known as features, in determining what IS and what ISN'T pizza (e.g., triangular-shaped slices, round greasy-looking red objects (pepperonis), brown crust, etc.).
+Just like how a child (or any individual) who has never seen or heard of the concept of pizza, the model would (at some point) start to identify patterns, known as features, in determining what IS and what ISN'T pizza (e.g., triangular-shaped slices, round greasy-looking red objects (pepperonis), brown crust, etc.).
 These features would be remembered and stored to make future predictions.

 Conversely, a Non-Machine Learning approach would be, "I know what pizza looks like, I'm going to write code that looks for triangles that have this proportion, and look for round pepperonis on it."
 The algorithm (model) would NEVER need to see a pizza first, it would just work.
 What you're doing here is "hard-coding the model" yourself so that you don't need to train it with a lot of data.
-To build off of this heinously stupid pizza example, if instead, you needed to teach someone what pizza is, but have no examples to show them, you could just describe defining characteristics of pizza and say "remember this if you ever get to a critical, 'is this pizza?' moment".
-And again, this Non-ML approach can be great for many (read: standardized) tasks like "[incredibly specific version of] Pizza or Not", but it breaks down for more complex tasks/if you don't, a. have incredible domain knowledge of pizza, b. have incredible domain knowledge of what isn't pizza, or c. feel like coding every possible variant of features that could differentiate the two to create a robust model.
+For this stupid pizza example, the Non-ML approach would be: if instead, you needed to teach someone what pizza is, but have no examples to show them, you could just describe defining characteristics of pizza and say "remember this if you ever get to a critical, 'is this pizza?' moment".
+And again, this Non-ML approach can be great for many tasks of "Pizza or Not", but it can break down for more complex definitions of pizza/if you don't, a. have incredible domain knowledge of pizza, b. have incredible domain knowledge of what isn't pizza, or c. feel like coding every possible variant of features that could differentiate the two to create a robust model.

-Now if all pizzas were pretty similar, and you are okay with a fairly rigid definition (perhaps you are just identifying only Domino's pizzas, and only accept a hand-tossed cheese pizza as the only true pizza), it might be far less efficient to use a machine learning approach since you already know exactly what you're looking for (white isosceles triangle, between 4-5 inches with a brown rounded edge).
-But you'd be pretty doomed if you took your round algorithm to Ledo's where square slices would ruin your model.
+Now if all pizzas were pretty similar, and you are okay with a fairly rigid definition (perhaps you are just identifying only Domino's pizzas, and only accept a hand-tossed cheese pizza as the only true pizza), it might be far less efficient to use a machine learning approach since you already know exactly what you're looking for (white isosceles triangle, between 4-5 inches with a brown rounded edge, red marina sauce scattered throughout).
+But you'd be pretty doomed if you took your round algorithm to a place that serves grandma slices, where square-shaped pizzas would ruin you.

 As you can see, ML can be pretty powerful but it's important to remember that it is very expensive (computationally).
-ML takes a pretty powerful computer/server to run on efficiently (read: not for several days while you hope your laptop doesn't explode while you're sleeping at night).
+ML takes a pretty powerful computer/server to run on efficiently [not several days while you hope your laptop doesn't explode while you're sleeping at night].
 So if you know all of the features, expect a relatively consistent set of samples to predict, and don't have a lot of data to train things on, you might be better off just keeping it simple with other "shallow" learning techniques (linear regression, K-Nearest Neighbor (kNN), Support Vector Machines (SVM), etc.).

 # Overview
-There are three primary types of learning:
+Now that you understand what the basic premise behind Machine Learning is, let's get into the three primary types of "learning":

-1. Supervised Learning - When you have a bunch of training data that's been labeled.
-There are two types of supervised learning: Regression (output you're guessing is a real number, e.g., price of stocks in six months) and Classification (output is a class label, e.g., is this pizza or not? guess what month is it based on temperature/precipitation/humidity?)
+1. Supervised Learning - When you have a bunch of data to be used for training your model that's been labeled.
+Labeled data means somewhere, somehow, each data row that you're using to train your model has been labeled with a "truth" (e.g., this row of data is pizza).
+Within supervised learning, there are two types: Regression (output you're guessing is a real number, e.g., price of stocks in six months) and Classification (output is a class label, e.g., is this pizza or not? is it fall, spring, summer, or winter based on temperature, precipitation, and humidity?)

 2. Unsupervised Learning - Here's some data, I won't give you the right answer for the data - find interesting structure/patterns/groupings.
 For instance, if you give your algorithm a ton of pictures of pizza and not pizza, but don't tell it which one is which, it cannot magically determine that this is pizza, and this isn't, but it can cluster (group) the data into piles based on similarities (these inputs look/sound/feel similar).
+From there, you can extract what you need out of the groups.
+This is great for data exploration and finding patterns you didn't even know existed.

-3. Reinforcement Learning - Learning to select an action (decision) based on maximizing some payoff function (used for Alpha Go in teaching it how to play Go)
+3. Reinforcement Learning - Learning to select an action (decision) based on maximizing some payoff function (used for Alpha Go in teaching it how to play Go).

 # Basic mathematical principle
+While training your model, there are 4 primary components:
+1. the input (data)
+2. the output (prediction)
+3. weights (magic numbers, known as parameters, that are tweaked over and over to make your neural network -- or the math equation that turns your input into the desired output)
+4. bias ()
 y = Wx+b
 where y = output, x = input, W = weights (the parameters that are slowly tuned to build your neural network) and b = bias (perhaps in the universe of pictures, there are more "not pizza" than "pizza", so if it's a toss up based on your trained weights (W), guessing "not pizza" would be prudent because there is a greater likelihood (bias)).

 ## Linear regression:
 y = Wx + Wx + ... + Wx +b